mylucidreality/standalone-bosh/template-env/credhub/README.md

 # Deploying Credhub
 You have 2 options here.
 You can either choose a cenrtalized database to be shared among compatable reployments or you can deploy the MySQL cluster to the credhub deployment.

+I don't think the LDAP option does any good if ACLs are enabled.

+No bpm in this deployment.
+You must use routing version 0.179.0 as latest.

+This is assuming no ACLs will be used.
+If you choose to use ACLs LDAP will not work.

 ## Components
 ### All-in-one
 Credhub deployment consists of a Credhub/UAA cell, MySQLProxy, 3 or more MySQL database servers, and an arbirtator.